-Everything is weird now, that much we can all agree on.
-But one thing that never goes out of style—pandemic be damned—is the art of giving your favorite people the perfect book.
-Below are our top choices to give the women in your life.
-And make sure to throw one in the cart for yourself as well.
+Below are our top choices for books to give the very special women — and girls — in your life.
+And be sure to throw one in the cart for yourself, as well.
 You deserve it.

 For your sister…